dkd/hosted_solr-api/README.md

 # HostedSolr::Api

 This Rubygem allows convient access to [Hosted Solr](https://www.hosted-solr.com/) API.
-You can create new Solr Cores, check the status of your Solr Cores and delete them as well.
+You can create new Solr Cores, check the status of your Solr Cores and destroy them as well.

 ## Installation